How do I order a Strep B Test Kit?

 I don’t have a cheque book or don’t want to send my card details for payment – are there any alternatives?

 - Yes!
+This is not a problem.
 If you give the laboratory a call on 0207 307 7373 and they can discuss alternative payment methods with you.

 How do I send my GBS samples to the laboratory?